Amazon Redshift

 - Automatic Scaling: Adjusts to varying workloads, ensuring cost efficiency.

-- You pay for provisioned clusters (compute + storage), even when idle — unless using Redshift Serverless, which charges per query/runtime.
+- Cost Consideration: You pay for provisioned clusters (compute + storage), even when idle — unless using Redshift Serverless, which charges per query/runtime.

 - Redshift COPY Command